jasonfrancki/jas-n-save/README.md

+# Purpose

+I built this app to help make my grocery store visits more efficient by helping me make a list and sort the items by aisle number or department so I can go from one end of the store to the other without missing any items and having to go back.

+# Technology Used

+The app uses React and fetches the data from an API built from Sanity CMS.

 # ToDo

 - badge number on cart icon to show how many items - maybe an animation instead of snackbar that shows the increase for confirmation